 Reawakening to 5 John Heard Movies…

-Heard starred with Andrew McCarthy in Catholic Boys (Heaven Help Us).
-However I was surprised to learn of Heard’s TV roles in Miami Vice (1986) and The Equalizer (1987), both firm favourites of my dad’s in the Eighties.
-And its back to the end of this decade and the start of the Nineties, in this wee tribute to his film work.
+Heard starred with Andrew McCarthy in Catholic Boys (Heaven Help Us.
+However, I was surprised to learn of Heard’s TV roles in Miami Vice (1986) and The Equalizer (1987), both firm favourites of my dad’s in the Eighties.
+But it is back to the end of this decade and the start of the Nineties, in this wee tribute to his film work.

 BEACHES (1988) – Official Trailer, xirstom1

 This film about two best friends, from wildly different backgrounds who are pals for 30 years.
 CC (Bette Midler) and Hillary (Barbara Hershey) are friends through thick and thin and fall out only a couple of times.
 Heard played John Pierce, the man who both the leading ladies characters fall for, fought over and fell out over.

 Heard’s John returns to the movie later on in this story in a wee twist of fate, and he was kind of a sweet, likeable and honest character in this movie.
 Heard’s portrayal made him a lovely character throughout, and it was easy to see why both women found him attractive.

 Home Alone (1990)

-Home Alone Trailer, John Erler, http://www.youtube.com
+Home Alone Trailer, John Erler

 When you hear of his competition, Heard is the most plausible of the list and more believable in this role as a father rather than one of the action men listed.
 But Christopher Lloyd and Jack Nicholson really?
 Noone but heard could play this character as well, with Heard having the right father like persona for the role.
 Heard had reservations about the movie when making it thinking it would flop, and apologised for this later when the sequel was filmed.

 Heard was perfectly cast with 80s screen wife, Catherine O’Hara as Kate – both starred in After Hours (1985) together – as the harassed parents who try to get home to their wee one.
 Heard returned for the first of the sequels (with President Trump making an appearance).
 But surely Kevin’s family should have done a wee headcount before leaving this boy Home Alone 3 times…

 A TV Spot For “Heaven Help Us”, retrorocker

 The cast is fantastic with Matt Dillon’s kid brother, Kevin and Kiefer’s dad Donald Sutherland in it.
 And there is a young Patrick Dempsey too.
-Here Heard played one of the more kindlier of the teachers, a novice friar named Brother Timothy.
-It appears that Heard was a similar man of screen with Andrew McCarthy recently telling that he learnt a lot from Heard while making this movie.
+Here Heard played one of the kinder of the teachers, a novice friar named Brother Timothy.
+It appears that Heard was a similar man on set with Andrew McCarthy recently telling that he learnt a lot from Heard while making this movie.